Audio/MIDI Busses Mixer Strips

-Ardour supports 2 types of busses: Audio and MIDI.
+Ardour supports two types of busses: Audio and MIDI.
 A MIDI bus differs from an audio bus just by:

 - its input (which is midi, as shown by the red signal lines in the processor box) instead of n audio

-- the fact that you can put an instrument on it at creation time, whereas you can't easily add an instrument to an audio bus
+- the fact that an instrument can be placed on it at creation time, whereas it can't easily be done for an audio bus

 - as for tracks, the MIDI bus doesn't have a trim knob or invert phase button(s).